Benefits of our Scooter insurance policies

 Third Party Only – Third Party Only scooter insurance provides cover that meets the minimum legal requirement for riding a scooter on the road in the UK.
 It covers repair or replacements costs if you’re at-fault in an accident where a third party vehicle is damaged or destroyed, along with medical expenses to cover the cost of treating injuries sustained by third parties.
 However, it doesn’t provide cover for the cost of repairing or replacing your scooter.

-Aside from the basic cover that is provided under a scooter insurance policy, some insurers include added benefits while others offer them in the form of add-ons for a small additional cost.
+Aside from the basic cover that is provided under a scooter insurance policy, some insurance providers include added benefits while others offer them in the form of add-ons for a small additional cost.
 These tend to include:

-Driving other scooters – Some scooter insurers automatically provide cover for you to drive other scooters.
+Driving other scooters – Some scooter insurance providers automatically provide cover for you to drive other scooters.
 However, a number of terms and restrictions will likely apply.
-For example, some insurers impose restrictions on the type and power of scooter that you can drive and the level of cover will almost certainly be restricted to Third Party Only.
+For example, some insurance providers impose restrictions on the type and power of scooter that you can drive and the level of cover will almost certainly be restricted to Third Party Only.

-International cover – International cover is offered by almost all scooter insurers.
+International cover – International cover is offered by almost all scooter insurance providers.
 However, it won’t necessarily be automatically added to your policy and you should therefore check before travelling.
 It’s also important to note that some restrictions will apply and an additional cost may be incurred.
-The exception to this is European cover, which comes as standard across our panel of scooter insurers.
+The exception to this is European cover, which comes as standard across our panel of scooter insurance providers.

 Just like car, van and bike insurance, scooter insurance is a legal requirement in accordance with the Road Traffic Act of 1998, the only exception being if your scooter is SORN (in other words; registered as not being in use).